jam01/SRS-Template/srs-template.md

 ## 3. Requirements
 💬 _This section specifies **verifiable** requirements of the software product to enable design and testing._

 ➥ State requirements to a level of detail sufficient for design and verification.
 Use unique identifiers, consistent keywords (shall/should/may), and clear conditions.
 Describe inputs, processing in response, and outputs where applicable.
-Reference the relevant constraints that the requirement addresses.
+Reference the relevant 2.3 Product Constraints that the requirement addresses.

 📃 Template (applies to **all** requirements):
 ```text